evercoinx/meme-tools/README.md

 4. Run `yarn distribute-funds` to distribute funds from the _distributor_ wallet to the snipers and traders.

 5. Run `yarn trade-raydium-pool` to make the traders execute buys and sells on that pool.

+# Token Exit Plan

+1. Run `yarn close-raydium-pool && yarn collect-funds:view` to close the Raydium pool and to collect all funds from the snipers and traders.